 General SO Info

-Medina City Schools will host its annual Elementary Science Olympiad Tournament on Saturday, May 2, 2020 at Medina High School.
+Medina City Schools will host its annual Elementary Science Olympiad Tournament at Medina High School.
 This tournament is designed to create hands-on science learning throughout the school year, culminating in an academic competition.
 Olympic type medals are awarded for the event winners and winning teams will be recognized.
 Participation in the tournament is open to all 3rd through 5th graders both public or private schools.

 Science Olympiad (SO): Founded in 1984, Science Olympiad is one of the premier science competitions in the nation, providing rigorous, standards-based challenges to 7,800 teams in all 50 states.
 Has three Divisions.